Azure/azure-sdk-for-net/sdk/mysql/Azure.ResourceManager.MySql/README.md

-# Microsoft Azure MySql Management client library for .NET
+# Microsoft Azure MySql management client library for .NET

 Microsoft Azure Database for MySQL is cost effective and easy to set up, operate, and scale.
 Enjoy advanced security, same-zone or zone-redundant high availability, and a service-level agreement (SLA) of up to 99.99 percent.